oo-man/github-starter-assignment-landrews33mpa/README.md

+Lily
-# :wave: The Basics of GitHub
+# :wave: The Basics of GitHub OTTO IS THE BEST

 ## 🤓 Course overview and learning outcomes